qkaren/converse_reading_cmr/README.md

 ## Model

-We provide code to train and test with the CMR model.
+We provide code to train and test with the CMR model, which is described in details in this [README](model/README.md).